poornimah67-blip/Python-programs/README.md

 19. pgm to find the profit and loss based on the cost price and selling price
 20. pgm to find youngest one
 21. pgm to find simple interest
 22. pgm for smart water distribution
+23. phm to check Armstrong Number